 There are many examples of software documents, but the two main ones are product documentation and process documentation.

 Some also classify marketing documentation as the third category.
 While marketing docs can elevate the state of your product, product and process documentation are crucial for its success.

-If you're a visual learner, you might like this overview of documentation categories from our article about technical documentation in general.
+If you're a visual learner, you might like this overview of documentation categories from our article about what are the different kinds of technical documentation in general.